-Illumina offers both human and non-human genotyping arrays for CNV analysis.
-Illumina scientists strategically select the markers on the arrays to provide maximum genome coverage for optimal copy number analysis.
+Illumina offers a broad range of microarrays for identifying copy number aberrations.
+Our scientists strategically select the markers on the arrays to provide maximum genome coverage for optimal copy number analysis.

-Arrays for cytogenomic research, which are specifically validated for CNV analysis as part of the manufacturing process.Learn More
+Arrays for cytogenomics research, which are specifically validated for CNV analysis as part of the manufacturing process.Learn More

-Unbiased, non-targeted approach for human variant detection, providing high coverage across the human genome.Learn More
+Unbiased, non-targeted arrays for human variant detection, providing high coverage across the human genome.Learn More

 Design custom or semi-custom arrays for any species, with convenient online tools and Illumina expert assistance.Learn More

 While efficient for large CNV detection, genotyping arrays are less sensitive for detecting CNVs smaller than 50 kilobases.
-By providing a base-by-base view of the genome, NGS detects small or novel CNVs that arrays often miss.
+By providing a base-by-base view of the genome, NGS detects small or novel copy number variants that arrays often miss.

 NGS can also map the exact location of a CNV.
-The high resolution of sequencing complements the high throughput of arrays, enabling a complete view of the genome.
+The high resolution of sequencing complements the high throughput of arrays, enabling a comprehensive view of the genome.

-Analyze whole-genome sequencing data using fast and accurate Isaac algorithms for alignment and variant calling.
-View App.
+Analyze WGS data using fast, accurate Isaac algorithms for alignment and calling of variants, including CNVs.Learn More

 Illumina offers microarrays designed to detect chromosome aberrations and provide accurate cytogenomic data.
 NGS may be used to confirm copy number variants detected by arrays.
 Learn more about cytogenomics.

-Genotyping with arrays and NGS can help researchers identify causative variants, including CNVs, associated with complex diseases.
+Array and NGS solutions can help researchers identify causative variants, including CNVs, associated with complex diseases.
 Learn more about causal variant discovery.